Triangle-Ops/job-board/README.md

 <h1 align="center">Hi, we are Triangle-Ops</h1>
 <h3 align="center">A group of Software Engineers with varying experience levels in Front and Back end software development.
 We are community taught and help each other learn on the projects that we develop.</h3>

-- Right now we are working on a tech job board for the Triangle named [Triangle Tech Jobs at](triangletechjobs.com)
+- Right now we are working on a tech job board for the Triangle named [Triangle Tech Jobs](triangletechjobs.com)

 - If you are interested in more information or in joining our cause, feel free to email us at **<omitted>**